How long should a resume be?

 A very common practice that we see across a majority of resumes out there is that in cases where the resume extends to the second or third page by a few lines, people leave it at that.

 A resume is either a 1 pager or 2 - not 1.25 or 1.75.
-If your resume is breaching that limit by a few lines, the rest of the page is just white space - something which is not favourably looked upon by recruiters.
+If your resume is breaching that limit by a few lines, the rest of the page is just white space - something which is not favorably looked upon by recruiters.

 Always make sure that if that's the case, you trim down a few points to make sure that your resume reaches the entirety of the page and leaves no white space whatsoever.